Pregnancy Pelvic Floor Exercises

 Doing the exercises while you are urinating can weaken your pelvic floor muscles over time.
 They may even damage your bladder and kidneys.
 Also, doing Kegel exercises incorrectly may cause vaginal muscles to tighten too much.
 This can cause pain during sexual intercourse.

-3. How long does it take for Kegel exercises to work?
+3. How long does it take for PF exercises to work?

 It will vary for each person by women commonly experience results, such as improved urinary continence, within three to six weeks of regularly performing Kegel exercises.